 “I believe that the ability to learn new skills and tactics fast is one of the most important characteristics.
 The way I would assess that is by asking candidates to tell me about the last time they learned something new for their job.
 I’d want to hear how they approached it and the results of applying what they learned.”

-Georgiana Laudi, VP of Marketing at Unbounce puts it simply, she is constantly on the look for people who are ready to get their hands dirty and move fast:
+Georgiana Laudi, Digital strategist and former VP of Marketing at Unbounce puts it simply, she is constantly on the look for people who are ready to get their hands dirty and move fast:

 “I’m all about people who give a shit, and get shit done.
 To me, those 2 things are more important than a particular skill set (since those can be learned, particularly if you give a shit).
 The ability to dig in, get your hands dirty and hustle while you do it, is priceless.
 Achiever types have a big influence on the rest of the team as you build it out too, drive and passion tends to be contagious.”